Return to Topics

 Solution

-care of an aging parent to discover that an unexpected problem is all
+It's not unusual for a family caregiver to discover that an unexpected problem is all

 the number of possible solutions.

-After looking carefully at your parent's
+After looking carefully at your care-receiver's

 needs and the various ways to meet those needs, it may become clear